NDAK16003U Introduction to Data Science (IDS)

 - elementary data clustering;

-- visualizing and evaluating results obtained with machine learning techniques;
+- visualising and evaluating results obtained with machine learning techniques;

 - identifying and handling common pitfalls in machine learning;